Lawmakers Trade Jabs Over Spending Bill Vote

 AOC commented, "In fact, the same Dems who argue to keep the filibuster "for when we need it" do not, in fact, use it when we need it."

-Senate Minority Leader, Democrat Chuck Schumer of New York, flipped his opposing stance and helped rally some Senate Democrats to support the bill, even after digging in his heels leading up to the final hours.
+Senate Minority Leader Chuck Schumer, D-N.Y., flipped his opposing stance and helped rally some Senate Democrats to support the bill, even after digging in his heels leading up to the final hours.

 Jim Mishler ✉